kalwalt/kalwaltart.com/_posts/2020-03-15-ar-js-new-organization.md

 ## New organization, new documentation.

 A fundamental aspect of a project is its documentation.
 What is a code library if you don't know how to use it?
-Writing good documentation is an important part of the project, therefore an official Ar.js documentation has been created in this github repository and available online at this address.
+Writing good documentation is an important part of the project, therefore an official Ar.js documentation has been created in this github repository and available online at this address: [ar-js-org.github.io/AR.js-Docs](https://ar-js-org.github.io/AR.js-Docs/).
 We believe that good documentation is a strong point of every open source project, so we will try to improve it more and more.
 If you intend to contribute to the project, help us improve it, join us.

 {% include figure.html width="1299" caption="Visit the documentation page at https://ar-js-org.github.io/AR.js-Docs/" height="741" alt="AR.js documentation page" name="ar_js_org_documentation_page" target="_blank" title="AR.js-Docs" rel="author" jpg_id="510f2285-6a67-4212-ba1d-e8cac35bc08e" link="https://ar-js-org.github.io/AR.js-Docs/" webp_id="b1572ac2-d950-4069-b5f9-e92f7f9c621e" %}

-In addition, the organization was born for a simple reason: we did not want to see such a beautiful project die, and we think collaboration is an important part of the opensoucre: what incredible goals can we achieve together if everyone starts to collaborate and make their own contribution?
+In addition, the organization was born for a simple reason: we did not want to see such a beautiful project die, and we think collaboration is an important part of the opensource: what incredible goals can we achieve together if everyone starts to collaborate and make their own contribution?
 In our opinion AR.js and the new organization will have a glorious future and will be the promoter of important and incredible projects!